lrperlmu/transparency_analysis/analysis_plans/analysis_plans.md

 - It still assumes measurements from individual people are statistically independent.
 This assumption is crucial.
 - It still assumes the effect of learning between rounds 2 and 3 is *multiplicative*.

 One extra assumption is that the effect of learning between rounds 2 and 3 equals the effect of learning between rounds 1 and 2.
-We described this by saying "learning is additive", but since we are on a log scale, this should be reworded.
+Earlier, we described this by saying "learning is linear", but since we are on a log scale, this should be reworded.
 The model assumes *the percent change in average task metrics due to learning between rounds rounds 2 and 3* equals *the percent change in average task metrics due to learning between rounds rounds 1 and 2*.

 Since H3 can be tested without this extra assumption, Analysis 2 does not address H3.
-For the rest, the test $\nu_3 + \nu_5 = 2\nu_1$ can address H1.
-The test or $\nu_4 + \nu_6 = 2\nu_2$ can address H2.
+For the rest, we intially tested $\nu_3 + \nu_5 = 2\nu_1$ to address H1.
+We tested $\nu_4 + \nu_6 = 2\nu_2$ to address H2.
+Another option, which is not mathematically equivalent, is to test $\nu_3 = \nu_5 = \nu_1$ for H1 and $\nu_4 = \nu_6 = \nu_2$ for H2.
+I prefer the second set of options, since they seem closer to our scientific hypotheses.
+So, the code now tests $\nu_3 = \nu_5 = \nu_1$ for H1 and $\nu_4 = \nu_6 = \nu_2$ for H2.

 These tests only assess whether results are due to chance.
-To assess the scientific importance of the effects, exponentials of differences are useful.
-For example, $e^{\nu_3 - \nu_1} = 0.7$ means the estimated *effect* of the *monitor* is to reduce task metrics by 30% on average.
-For another example, $e^{\nu_6 - \nu_2} = 0.7$ means the estimated *aftereffect* of the *headset* is to reduce task metrics by 30% on average.
+To assess the *magnitude* of the effects, exponentials of differences are useful.
+For example, $e^{\nu_3 - \nu_1} = 0.7$ means the estimated *effect* of the *monitor* (compared to baseline) reduces predicted task metrics by 30%.
+For another example, $e^{\nu_6 - \nu_2} = 0.7$ means the estimated *aftereffect* of the *headset* is to reduce predicted task metrics by 30%.

 ###Analyzing binary outcomes

 ####Model form

-For readers familiar with generalized linear models (GLMs), we will analyze the binary data using the same fixed and random effects outlined above, but we embed them into a quasi-binomial GLM with a canonical link function.
-This technique is closely related to logistic regression.
+This document is primarily intended for Leah's team, but as a brief aside for the consultants, we will analyze the binary data using the same fixed and random effects outlined above.
+But, we embed them into a quasi-binomial GLM with a canonical link function.

-To provide more detail, we will analyze the binary data by modeling the probability of success for each combination of factors.
+To provide more detail for Leah et al., this technique is closely related to *logistic regression*.
+We will analyze the binary data by modeling the probability of success for each combination of factors.
 A simple way to do this is to assume that the success probability maps to the various conditions via a function similar to the linear models in analysis 1.

 $$\log(\frac{p_{ij}}{1 - p_{ij}}) = z_i + \mu_j + \beta_{learn}X_{ij}.$$